FESTIVAL SCHEDULE

 1 hr.
 40 min.

-In director Steven Soderbergh’s latest razor-sharp comedy-drama, the estranged children of a once‑renowned artist hire a struggling forger to complete their father’s unfinished paintings, in hopes of profiting from his legacy.
+In director Steven Soderbergh’s latest razor-sharp comedy-drama, the estranged children of a once‑renowned artist (Ian McKellen) hire a struggling forger (Michaela Coel) to complete their father’s unfinished paintings, in hopes of profiting from his legacy.

 • TUNER